Next College Student Athlete: Services

+The NCSA Athletic Recruiting team consists of coaches, scouts and former college athletes.
 NCSA Athletic Recruiting teaches student-athletes and their parents about college recruiting.
 NCSA Athletic Recruiting gives each student-athlete his/her own recruiting profile.
 On this profile, the student-athlete can create a public page to display his/her talents.
 Student-athletes' academic grades and athleticism are evaluated by NCSA Athletic Recruiting scouts.
 With this information, the scouts compose a list of colleges each student-athlete can realistically consider to both make the team and receive financial aid.

 In 2008, NCSA Athletic Recruiting assisted almost 4,000 high school seniors.
 In 2011, over 7,000 eighth-graders joined the NCSA network.
 The same year, nearly 1,400 seventh-graders joined the network.
 Through custom technology, 2024 was a record year for NCSA where they had over 31,000 2024 graduates go on to play their sport in college.
 NCSA Athletic Recruiting has helped over 300,000 student-athletes obtain $2.4 billion in grants, aid and scholarships.
 As of 2020, 1% to 2% of undergraduate students in bachelor's degree programs were receiving athletic scholarships.

 NCSA has optional additional services that range in cost from hundreds to thousands of dollars.